Tiromachelan/flashcard-generator/README.md

 # flashcard-generator
-Automatically generate flashcards from text using the OpenAI API
+Automatically generate flashcards from text using the OpenAI API.
+The goal is eventually to produce an Anki deck; as of now, only terminal output is supported.

 ## Dependencies: